Bureau of Administrative Reviews – Tampa Office

 The bottom line is that if you can survive a 30 or 90-day hard suspension (as a worst-case scenario if you lose the formal review hearing), then you are usually better off demanding a formal review hearing.

 DUI Formal Administrative Reviews in Tampa, FL

 Florida Statute 322.2615 allows for the administrative suspension of a driver license when the driver:

-Different rules apply to a person under the age of 21 who is accused under Florida’s zero tolerance laws or commercial driver subject to disqualification of their CDL.
+Different rules apply to a person under 21 years old accused under Florida’s zero-tolerance laws or a commercial driver subject to disqualification of their CDL.

-This article explains how hearing officers prepare and conduct formal review hearings pursuant to Chapter 15A-6 of the Florida Administrative Code and section 322.2615, Florida Statutes.
+This article explains how hearing officers prepare and conduct formal review hearings under Chapter 15A-6 of the Florida Administrative Code and section 322.2615, Florida Statutes.